Perfect matchings in random sparsifications of Dirac hypergraphs: Tools

 \subsection{Weak hypergraph regularity}

 We now introduce the weak hypergraph regularity lemma, which states that any $k$-uniform hypergraph has a vertex partition into clusters $\{ V_i \}_{0 \leq i \leq t}$ so that almost all $k$-tuples of clusters induce $\eps$-regular subhypergraphs.
 Since the notion of $\eps$-regularity is `weak', its proof is very similar to the graph version.
+Readers should not confuse the weak hypergraph regularity lemma with the Frieze--Kannan weak regularity lemma~\cite{FK1999}.

 \begin{definition}[$\varepsilon$-regular $k$-tuple] Let $\eps > 0$ and let $\cH$ be a $k$-uniform hypergraph.
 We say that a $k$-tuple $(V_1, \dots, V_k)$ of mutually disjoint subsets of $V(\cH)$ is \emph{$(d,\eps)$-regular} if $e_\cH(W_1 , \dots , W_k) = (d \pm \eps)|W_1|\cdots|W_k|$ for every $W_1 \subseteq V_1$, \dots, and $W_k \subseteq V_k$ with $|W_1|\cdots|W_k| \geq \eps |V_1|\cdots|V_k|$.
 Moreover, we say that $(V_1, \dots, V_k)$ is \emph{$\eps$-regular} if it is $(d, \eps)$-regular for some $d > 0$. \end{definition}